Jellytrial/news_classification_webapp/README.md

 `http://127.0.0.1:8000/`
 Then input news article URL of Gunosy, it will return the category.

-#### 6. Evaluate model and save model
+#### 6. Evaluate model
 `$docker-compose run app python evaluation.py`

 ## Model evaluation
-All classifiers are evaluated with cross validation score.
+All classifiers are evaluated with cross validation score in [other models](https://github.com/Jellytrial/news_classification_webapp/blob/master/app/other_models.ipynb).
 #### 1. Comparison of different classifiers
 Following models are evaluated with 3200 data size.